philipzabicki/binance-algotrading/README.md

 #### SpotBacktest

 It imitates Binance Exchnage Spot market to some degree.
 Requires dataframe with ticker OHLCV values to work.
 One trading run is called episode.
+After every episode reset method is needed

 ```python
 class SpotBacktest(Env):